ABOUT COMMISSIONING

 OFFICER TRAINING

 Officer training for each service takes place during the summer and lasts 5-6 weeks.
+It is recommended that you not make any plans during this time.
 Detailed instructions for officer training will be included in your orders such as: travel, arrival times and dates, items to bring, etc. Incoming students who are not required to attend officer training will report directly to USU per their orders.

 CONTACT INFORMATION